* Former Democratic member of the Congressional Progressive Caucus

 Born on October 27, 1938 in New York City, Maurice Hinchey enlisted in the U.S. Navy at age 18 and completed his military service in 1959.
 He then spent two years working as a laborer in a cement factory before enrolling at the State University of New York at New Paltz, where he graduated in 1968 with a BS degree in political science and English.
 Two years later Hinchey earned an MA in English, also at New Paltz, and he subsequently found work as an analyst for the state education department.

 In 1974 Hinchey, a Democrat, was elected to the New York State Assembly, where he went on to serve nine two-year terms.
-In 1992 he won a U.S. Congressional seat representing the 22nd District of New York, which spans eight counties from the Hudson Valley to the Finger Lakes region.
+In 1992 he won a U.S. Congressional seat representing the 22nd District of New York.
 A member of the Congressional Progressive Caucus (CPC), he was re-elected every two years thereafter until he retired in 2013.

 In October 1994, Hinchey and fellow CPC members Bernie Sanders, Nydia Velazquez and Major Owens introduced into Congress a “Jobs and Investment Bill” designed to appropriate $42 billion over several years for construction and infrastructure projects.

 In 1995 Hinchey supported the “Living Wage, Jobs for All Act” introduced by Rep. Ron Dellums, a member of the Democratic Socialists of America (DSA).
 Other supporters of this legislation included John Conyers, Lane Evans, Bob Filner, Alcee Hastings, Jim McDermott, Cynthia McKinney, Eleanor Holmes Norton, Major Owens, Nancy Pelosi, Bernie Sanders, and Nydia Velazquez.